Divertimento Piano Trio

 Divertimento-organiser and cellist, Vicky Evans, might possibly have considered including a work by an English composer, and one from Sweden, to keep both factions appeased, but in the end plumped for a French starter, an extended Eastern appetiser, and a full-on German main-course.

 Debussy’s Piano Trio in G is, in fact, a substantial four-movement creation, but written when the composer was just 18.
-As such it has often been described as juvenilia, and, had Vicky and trio played the work first, with no announcement or written programme, it would have been very unlikely that anyone present could have identified it, without knowing, its sweet, sentimental, and sugary quality verging on salon music, rather in the same way that his ‘Clair de lune’, arguably still one of Debussy’s most ‘popular’ piano works is so different from what we have come to expect as he developed as a composer, and embraced the broader tenets of Impressionism in a musical context.
+As such it has often been described as juvenilia, and, had Vicky and Divertimento Piano Trio played the work first, with no announcement or written programme, it would have been very unlikely that anyone present could have identified it, without knowing, its sweet, sentimental, and sugary quality verging on salon music, rather in the same way that his ‘Clair de lune’, arguably still one of Debussy’s most ‘popular’ piano works is so different from what we have come to expect as he developed as a composer, and embraced the broader tenets of Impressionism in a musical context.

-That said, the Piano Trio is a most enjoyable work to listen to, and encompasses so many different styles in its 25 or so minutes.
+That said, the Trio is a most enjoyable work to listen to, and encompasses so many different styles in its 25 or so minutes.
 String players Vicky, and violinist Mary Eade, had the balance just right with the compact grand piano, and here pianist Margaret Lynn deserves a special word of praise for disguising the odd regulation and mechanical issue her South Korean instrument threw at her along the way.

 Of course, it must also be said that the uncharacteristically high temperature at that time of the day also played a degree of havoc with the two string instruments’ tuning, but something again, which professional have to deal with – and deal with they certainly did.

-One of the particularly enjoyable aspects of the evening was that each performer introduced each work with sufficient background information, while never overstating the obvious.
+One of the particularly enjoyable aspects of the evening was that each performer of the Divertimento Piano Trio introduced each work with sufficient background information, while never overstating the obvious.
 It is so much better, in the more intimate world of chamber music, for the information to be disseminated thus, rather than expecting the audience to read a few paragraphs, often under less-than-perfect lighting conditions.
 And, as for those who compliment the excellence of the written programme-notes, and then go on to duplicate verbally everything that’s already been written, the least said the better.

-The programme continued with Three Folk Songs from the Far East – an effective bit of programming, given that Debussy later became fascinated by music from the orient, and which made a telling contribution to his emerging style as a writer, following his exposure to it at the Paris Exhibition of 1889.
+The Divertimento Piano Trio programme continued with Three Folk Songs from the Far East – an effective bit of programming, given that Debussy later became fascinated by music from the orient, and which made a telling contribution to his emerging style as a writer, following his exposure to it at the Paris Exhibition of 1889.

 After Margaret’s brief exposé on Pentatonic Scales, and their differences in Chinese and Japanese Classical Music respectively, the trio opened with one of the best-known examples from Japan – an effective setting of the traditional melody, ‘Sakura’ (cherry blossom), which was full of delicate textures and images ‘Du Mu’ (2007) is the first piece in a setting of three Tibetan Tunes by Chinese composer, Chen Yi.